-I got back into tutoring within the past few years purely by accident.
+I got back into tutoring 6 or so years ago purely by accident.
 I went to pick up my order of Chinese food at a local restaurant and saw a sign in the window requesting a math tutor for the owners' son.
 Over the next year or two I'd meet with him many times a week.
 It made me realize how fun and rewarding tutoring can be.
 It's like I'm getting paid to solve crossword puzzles, as that's how math problems feel for me.

 I have experience with every type of student imaginable.
 Some of those I have tutored include students from middle school all the way up to college, and range in age from 12 to 60.
 When I was younger, I even tutored one of my older sisters AND my father in algebra, as neither reached that level in high school.

 One of the things I emphasize is learning how to do basic math without the use of calculators.
-Calculators are great for some problems, like say 23.98342 x .00498, or for graphing multiple equations, but they were not designed for everything.
+Calculators are great for some problems, like say 23.98342 x .00498, or for graphing multiple equations or data analysis in statistics.
+They were not designed for everything, though.
 For instance every student should be able to compute 12 x 40 by hand.
 I have found that most students today rely on calculators to do the most basic of tasks, which sadly has robbed them of being able to complete problems that they learned in elementary school.
 The things they might have forgotten include adding, subtracting and multiplying fractions, division and multiplication of smaller numbers, and the basic times tables.
 By forcing students to do most computations without a calculator, their grades and their confidence will improve.